robocorp/rpaframework/_sources/libraries/email_imapsmtp/index.rst.txt

 Robot Framework
 ===============

-This section describes how to use the library in your Robot Framework tasks.

 It is highly recommended to secure your passwords and take care that they are not stored in the version control by mistake.
 See :py:mod:`RPA.Robocloud.Secrets` how to store RPA Secrets into Robocloud.